astroport-fi/astroport-governance/contracts/generator_controller/README.md

 ### `whitelisted_pools`

-Returns the whitelist of pools.
+Returns the list of liquidity pools that use for a vote.

 ```json
 {